RF Safety Obligations of Municipalities

 Further complicating the problem of antenna safety for municipalities, commercial and municipal antennas are often co-located both on and off municipal property.
-The issue arises that there are no clear boundaries to who owns ultimate responsibility for managing RF safety at these sites.
+The issue arises that there are no clear boundaries to who owns ultimate responsibility for managing RF safety and compliance at these sites.
 Injuries resulting from lapses by any party can still leave municipalities and their constituents open to litigation.

 NA&TSC guarantees the safety of those that follow the protocol while working near RF transmitting antennas

 National Antenna & Tower Safety Center (NA&TSC) recognizes the need to resolve the complications of shared safety responsibility and has developed a gold-standard protocol to include all wireless stakeholders in the safety process.
 By standardizing the safety practices and equipping workers with the tools they need to stay safe while performing their duties, NA&TSC guarantees the safety of those that follow the protocol while working near RF transmitting antennas.

 NA&TSC is donating its services and RF injury insurance coverage free of charge to municipalities that follow its protocol.
 This eliminates the threat of litigation costs, settlements, and judgements affecting municipal budgets and taxpayers while ensuring fire fighters and 3rd party workers stay safe while performing their duties.

 - Addressing the Public Concern Over 5G RF Radiation Safety

 - The Comprehensive National Antenna & Tower Safety Center RF Safety Solution